 How it is made?

-Recycling of shoes and most things is difficult, mostly because the various materials of an item need to be separated first before recycling.
-Adidas solved this problem- they find out the way to make the shoe with a single material- 100 percent reusable TPU (thermoplastic polyurethane).
+Recycling shoes and most things are difficult, mostly because the various materials of an item need to be separated first before recycling.
+Adidas solved this problem- they find out a way to make the shoe with a single material- 100 percent reusable TPU (thermoplastic polyurethane).

 In addition, it is constructed without the use of adhesives or other chemicals.
-The entire sneaker is made with reusable TPU, including the tongue, laces, upper and the midsole with Boost cushioning technology.
+The entire sneaker is made with reusable TPU, including the tongue, laces, upper, and midsole with Boost cushioning technology.

 What happens to your shoes after you’ve worn them out?